Once Upon a Time in Mumbaai: Soundtrack

-The film's songs were released on 29 June 2010.
+The film's songs were released on 18 June 2010.
 There were a total of 14 songs composed by Pritam with lyrics penned by Irshad Kamil, Neelesh Misra and Amitabh Bhattacharya.

 The film score was composed by Sandeep Shirodkar.
 All Qawwali Voices By Rakesh Pandit, Sabri Brothers, Irfan And Arshad.

 Additional Chorus And Backing Voice By Rana Mazumder, Anupam Amod, Joy, Clint, Mariam, Niesha.

 The song "Parda" is a medley containing samples from the following 1970's Bollywood songs; "Duniya Mein Logon Ko" (Apna Desh), "Piya Tu Ab To Aaja" (Caravan).
 The song "I'm A Man" by Black Strobe was also used as a background soundtrack uncredited.

 Sequel

 Due to the film's commercial and critical success, a sequel was planned.
 Akshay Kumar (taking over Hashmi's role) and Imran Khan were roped in as the male leads.
-The sequel, Once Upon Ay Time in Mumbai Dobaara!, features Sonakshi Sinha playing a role inspired by actress Mandakini, whilst Sonali Bendre was also roped in (taking over Desai's role).
+The sequel, Once Upon a Time in Mumbai Dobaara!, features Sonakshi Sinha playing a role inspired by actress Mandakini, whilst Sonali Bendre was also roped in (taking over Desai's role).
 The film started shooting in August 2012, whilst the film released on 15 August 2013, thus avoids clashing with Rohit Shetty directorial Chennai Express, starring Shah Rukh Khan and Deepika Padukone, which released one week before the release of OUATIMD.
 The film was a flop at the box office as it had very slow opening with very low occupancy while Chennai Express was breaking various box office records throughout its release.